What Joni Mitchell and countless others have said is so true: "You don't know what you've got 'til it's gone."

 Everdream, based in Fremont, Calif., provides customers with remote desktop management services: new applications, updates, patches, antivirus, backup –-- the works.
 The company also has a help desk that's always open.
 A couple of years ago, Griffiths considered the help desk a nice service to have, but he didn't think it was Everdream's bread and butter.
 In fact, the help desk call center, which was in Charlotte, N.C., was turning into a hindrance.

 "Our big concern was our ability to keep the call center growing with the customer base," Griffiths said.
 "We didn't think it was a core competency, and we didn't want to be bottlenecked by our ability to hire."
-So Griffiths and his team decided to shut down the Charlotte call center and
+So Griffiths and his team decided to shut down the Charlotte call center and outsource the work.

 Cost was not the driving factor, and Everdream's Request for Proposal package did not request an offshore location.
 "We wanted a firm with call center experience that was large enough to provide scale," Griffiths said.
 The service provider that Everdream picked gave them three geographic options for a call center: the U.S., Manila and Costa Rica.

 Do you know the way to San Jose?

 "We picked [the one in] Costa Rica near San Jose -- it was attractive in terms of cost and breadth of capabilities, and we felt more comfortable with the logistics of travel and infrastructure," Griffiths said.
 The company and the country both had come highly recommended.

 Fifteen people were brought up to Fremont and spent the next four months training, then working under Everdream's supervision.
 Those 15 agents then went south -- back to Costa Rica to train other call center employees the Everdream way.